krzysztofkucharzyk/www/wp-content/plugins/email-subscribers/readme.txt

 == Upgrade Notice ==

-= 5.6.3 =
+= 5.6.4 =

-* New: Option to redirect subscribers after subscription
-* New: Weekly summary email
+* New: Housekeeping option for campaigns[MAX]
+* Enhancement: Added link for checking ESPs sending limits in Email sending settings
-* Fix: Duplicate posts issue in post digest notifications [MAX]
+* Fix: Post notification shortcode issue with Divi theme
-* Fix: Database error when creating custom field [MAX]
+* Fix: Campaign sending to all recipients when no recipients selected
+* Fix: Form id in form redirection URL

 == Changelog ==

+**5.6.4 (26.04.2023)**

+* New: Housekeeping option for campaigns[MAX]
+* Enhancement: Added link for checking ESPs sending limits in Email sending settings
+* Fix: Post notification shortcode issue with Divi theme
+* Fix: Campaign sending to all recipients when no recipients selected
+* Fix: Form id in form redirection URL

 **5.6.3 (20.04.2023)**